mobadara/fashion-mnist-pytorch-cnn/README.md

     ```

 ## Usage

-- If you're using a single notebook (`fashion-mnist-cnn.ipynb`), simply open it in Google Colab and run the cells sequentially.
+Simply open the notebook in Google Colab or Kaggle and run the cells sequentially.
-- Else, use the Python modules.

 ## Model Architecture
 (A detailed description of the CNN architecture you implemented will go here.
 For example, based on the Net class above:)